 - 1. Install python 2.7 (if it isn't already installed).

 - 2. Install the following python packages (version indicated if less than most recent):

 - numpy

-- scipy
+- · scipy

 - · matplotlib

 - pillow

 - wxpython

 - lxml

 - h5py

 - cython

 - fabio

-- pyFAI
+- pyFAI < 0.18

 - hdf5plugin

 - numba

 - 3. Download RAW from sourceforge (http://sourceforge.net/projects/bioxtasraw)

-- 4. Extract RAW to a directory of your choice, and run RAW.py using python.
+- 4. Extract RAW to a directory of your choice.

+- 5. In the top level RAW directory run python setup.py build_ext --inplace to build the extensions.

+- 6. In the bioxtasraw subdirectory run RAW.py using python.

-- 5. Enjoy!
+- 7. Enjoy!

 - If you have problems, please consult the detailed installation guides below and check out the solutions to common problems.

 - If you want, see the section on making a desktop shortcut for RAW.